csyhuang/hn2016_falwa/readme.md

 The functions in this library can compute the tracer equivalent-latitude relationship proposed in Nakamura (1996) (Also, see Allen and Nakamura (2003)) and the (zonal mean) finite-amplitude wave activity in spherical geometry as in Nakamura and Solomon (2010).

+<h1> Examples

-You can start using the package by running the two examples provided:
+You can start using the package by running the two examples provided (with the command $ python sample_script.py).

 Sample Script | Description
 ------------ | -------------